The Schauder estimate in kinetic theory with application to a toy nonlinear model: The Schauder estimate

 \subsection{A gradient bound for the Kolmogorov equation}

 We first establish a gradient bound for solutions of \eqref{eq:linear} when $A$ is the identity matrix and when there is no lower order terms ($b=0$, $c=0$).
-The equation is then reduced to \eqref{eq:kolmogorov}. \begin{proposition}[Gradient bound] Given $S \in W^{1,\infty} (Q_1)$, consider $g$ solution to \eqref{eq:kolmogorov} in $Q_1$, i.e.
+The equation is then reduced to \eqref{eq:kolmogorov}.
+Recall that $Q_1= (-1,0] \times B_1 \times B_1$ is the cylinder of radius $1$.